-Without cell division, there would be no life on Earth.
-Every species creates daughter cells from a mother cell.
+Every species from bacteria to humans creates daughter cells from a mother cell.
 The most common method of dividing is a process called mitosis.
 Mitosis duplicates and splits the DNA -- the chromosomes -- within a cell so each daughter gets a full set.

 In animals, each cell combines tiny fibers to create a cord called the spindle.
-The spindle stretches through the middle of the cell, DNA duplicates and condenses into visible chromosomes, then the nuclear membrane breaks down.
-Fibers from the spindle connect to the pairs of chromosomes and pull them to different sides of the cell.
-That completes the preparation for division.
+The spindle stretches through the middle of the cell, DNA duplicates and condenses into visible chromosomes, then the nuclear membrane begins to fade from view and breaks down.

 The Cleavage Furrow

-After the division of the nuclear material is completed, the cell develops a ring around its center.
+After the division of the nuclear material is completed and the nuclear membrane begins to fade from view, the cell develops a ring around its center.
 The ring is a narrow furrow called the cleavage furrow.
 The direction of the spindle directs the orientation of the cleavage furrow.
 If you think of the spindle as a long pole, the cleavage furrow is a ring around the center of the pole.

 Imagine you have a round balloon.
 If you wanted to shape it into separate halves, you'd place your hands around the middle of the balloon and squeeze.
 Cytokinesis happens the same way, except that there are no hands from the outside to give the cell a squeeze.

 Instead, an internal ring built of the proteins actin and myosin pulls tight.
 Actin and myosin are the same proteins that contract your muscles, and the ring they make around the center of the cell is called the contractile ring.